Artemis6425/GameShuffler/README.md

 ## Features

--Ability to change the minimum and maximum delays before switching instances -Option to shut off the tts-style audio
+- Ability to change the minimum and maximum delays before switching instances
+- Option to shut off the tts-style audio
--Unlocked the amount of savestates you can use, making the limit ""infinite"" -Functionality to set the amount of "instances" you want to play and randomly selecting from the savestates you have set up -~~Compatible with multiple emulators~~ Coming soon!
+- Unlocked the amount of savestates you can use, making the limit ""infinite""
+- Functionality to set the amount of "instances" you want to play and randomly selecting from the savestates you have set up
+- ~~Compatible with multiple emulators~~ Coming soon!
--~~Compatible with custom hotkeys~~ Coming soon!
+- ~~Compatible with custom hotkeys~~ Coming soon!

 ## How to Use